Read letters from Larry and Inge Sthreshley

-Mission co-worker in the Democratic Republic of the Congo
+Mission co-workers in the Democratic Republic of the Congo

-The Sthreshleys will next be in the U.S. and able to visit churches in 2015.
+The Sthreshleys periodically visit the US and are able to visit congregations as their schedule allows.
 Email them to extend an invitation to speak with your congregation or organization.

 About Larry and Inge Sthreshley